Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 ```

 Within a subroutine you can use most features of MMBasic including calling other subroutines,
-IF…THEN commands, FOR…NEXT loops and so on.
+`IF … THEN` commands, `FOR…NEXT` loops and so on.
 However, one thing that you cannot do is
-jump out of a subroutine using GOTO (if you do the result will be undefined and may cause your hair
+jump out of a subroutine using `GOTO` (if you do the result will be undefined and may cause your hair
 to turn grey).

-Normally the subroutine will exit when the END SUB command is reached but you can also terminate
+Normally the subroutine will exit when the `END SUB` command is reached but you can also terminate
-the subroutine early by using the EXIT SUB command.
+the subroutine early by using the `EXIT SUB` command.

-Functions
+## Functions

 Functions are similar to subroutines with the main difference being that a function is used to return a
 value in an expression.
 For example, if you wanted a function to convert a temperature from degrees
 Celsius to Fahrenheit you could define: